 Strength training following rotator cuff surgery

-Recent scientific studies (Spring 2013) show that between 3-5 months after surgery is when you are at greatest risk of re-injury or re-tearing your rotator cuff tear.
+Recent scientific studies (Spring 2013) shows that nearly 3-5 months after rotator cuff surgery is when you are at greatest risk of re-injury or re-tearing your rotator cuff.
 This is probably the most critical period in the recovery from rotator cuff surgery.
-It takes many months for a repaired rotator cuff to become strong enough to allow you to use it to lift weights, push or pull heavy objects or use it for more than typical activities of daily living.
-This is simply the biology of tendon healing!
-You do not heal faster than everyone else :-).
-When recovering from rotator cuff surgery, it is very important that you listen to us.. please — when we restrict you from certain activities.
-Most academic shoulder surgeons will not allow their patients to begin aggressive strength training for at least three months following rotator cuff surgery.
-It is also more important to concentrate on getting back your motion during the initial phases of recovering from rotator cuff surgery.
+You can’t fight biology.
+It takes many months for a repaired rotator cuff to become strong enough to use it to lift weights, push or pull heavy objects.
+This is simply because of the biology of tendon healing!
+Many shoulder surgeons will not allow their patients to begin strength training for at least three months following rotator cuff surgery.

 Return to sports after rotator cuff surgery

 A return to sports following a rotator cuff repair will not be possible for many months.
 This is meant to protect the rotator cuff as it continues to heal to the bone.
 Rotator cuff healing is a very long biological process.
 You will need to avoid contact sports, etc for nearly 6-12 months.
 Your recovery will depend on the size of your tear, quality of your tissue and the preferences of your surgeon.
 Again, check with your surgeon first.